ashunaveed/AI-based-TC-automation/README.md

 1. Windows 10 or 11
 2. Atleast 16GB RAM
 3. Microsoft Excel 2013 or greater.
+4. Visual studio latest version.
-4. Ghostscript as per windows(32 bit or 64 bit)
+5. Ghostscript as per windows(32 bit or 64 bit)
-5. A good GPU of atleast 8GB for running AI model.
+6. A good GPU of atleast 8GB for running AI model.

 # Functional Requirements:
 1. Please download the bid file and LAR files(LOA) from IREPS in HTML format and